wieslawsoltes/Core2D/README.md

 ## About

-Test is a program for making 2D diagrams and running logic simulations.
+Test is a application for making 2D diagrams and running logic simulations.

 ## Dependencies